So you've got a two-person pup tent set up in the woods. Two guys get out. Then another four guys. Then another six guys...

-- Actually subverted, because the Pokemon get turned into a compressed energy state.
+- Justified, because the Pokémon get turned into a compressed energy state.
 This explains why they can be stored in this way for years (James' Carnivine was stored in its ball since he was a child) and has suffer no ill effects.

 - Used liberally in Gauntlet Legends.
 The bases have three sizes each, and the size determines the toughness of the monsters that come out.

-- Ace Combat games have from time to time bases or carriers that can keep spawning enemies until destroyed.
+- Ace Combat games have from time to time bases that can keep spawning enemies until destroyed.

 - In Machines Wired For War, units can be significantly too large to fit inside the building that created them and transport unit can carry units larger themselves inside them.
 This is partially justified by teleporting technology.